Estimation in functional linear quantile regression: Methodology

 \subsection{Functional linear quantile regression modeling}

-Let $(Y,X)$ be a pair of a scalar random variable $Y$ and a random function $X=(X(t))_{t \in \T}$ on a bounded closed interval $\T$ in $\mathbb{R}$.
-Without loss of generality, we assume $\T = [0,1]$.
-By ``random function'', we mean that $X(t)$ is a random variable for each $t \in [0,1]$.
-We assume a mild regularity condition on the path property of $X$.
-Let $D[0,1]$ denote the space of all c\`{a}dl\`{a}g functions on $[0,1]$, equipped with the Skorohod metric \citep[see][]{B68}.
+Let $(Y,X)$ be a pair of a scalar random variable $Y$ and a random function $X=(X(t))_{t \in\T}$ on a bounded closed interval $\T$ in $\mathbb{R}$.
+Without loss of generality, we assume $\T= [0,1]$.
+By ``random function,'' we mean that $X(t)$ is a random variable for each $t \in[0,1]$.
+For our purpose of formulating a functional linear quantile regression model, we need the existence of the regular conditional distribution of $Y$ given $X$, to which end we assume a mild regularity condition on the path property of $X$.
+Let $D[0,1]$ denote the space of all c\`{a}dl\`{a}g functions on $[0,1]$, equipped with the Skorohod metric [see \citet{B68}].
 We assume that the map $t \mapsto X(t)$ is c\`{a}dl\`{a}g almost surely.
 Equip $D[0,1]$ with the Borel $\sigma$-field.
 Then, $X$ can be taken as a $D[0,1]$-valued random variable.
-Since $D[0,1]$ is a Polish space, and the product space $\mathbb{R} \times D[0,1]$ with the product metric is also Polish, the regular conditional distribution of $Y$ given $X$ exists.
+Since $D[0,1]$ is a Polish space, and the product space $\mathbb{R} \times D[0,1]$ with the product metric is also Polish, the regular conditional distribution of $Y$ given $X$ exists [see, e.g., \citet{Du02}, Theorem 10.2.2].